 In 2024, unlocking budget from leadership is a tough endeavor.
 They’re likely more concerned with how to reduce costs than increase them.
-But marketplaces are unique.
+But app marketplaces are unique.
 They inherently create shared value with the businesses who have listings in the marketplace.

 When a company decides to build a marketplace, they’re committing to creating value not just for themselves, but for every business that’s listed on the marketplace.
 Ultimately, companies make a bet when they launch a marketplace: by providing a platform for value exchange between third-party sellers and customers, they’ll create network effects and scalability which will take their business to the next level.